 Unfortunately, with a fourteen – day trial, Hushmail no longer has a free version, although you can test if it’s right for you.
 It’s totally ad – free and allows you to boot 10 GB of storage space.

+Runbox has safeguards in place at every point of the process to keep your information away from those who might want to snoop.
 They are sent over a secure encrypted connection every time you send emails, and anything that is sent between your email and runbox servers is also encrypted.

 When sitting on the servers, the data is not encrypted, but it is locked away in a vault in Norway where the Constitution protects personal data.
 (They’re taking this stuff seriously!)